elastic/kibana/legacy_rfcs/text/0013_search_sessions.md

 The saved object created for a search session will be scoped to a single space, and will be a `hidden` saved object (so that it doesn't show in the management listings).
-We will provide a separate interface for users to manage their own saved search sessions (which will use the `list`, `expire`, and `extend` methods described below, which will be restricted per-user).
+We will provide a separate interface for users to manage their own discover view sessions (which will use the `list`, `expire`, and `extend` methods described below, which will be restricted per-user).

 ```ts